Kung Aagawin Mo ang Lahat sa Akin (film)

-Kung Aagawin Mo ang Lahat sa Akin (When All Is Gone) is a 1987 Philippine drama film directed by Eddie Garcia.
+Kung Aagawin Mo ang Lahat sa Akin (English: If You Take Everything from Me) is a 1987 Philippine drama film directed by Eddie Garcia from a screenplay written by Jose Javier Reyes and Gina Marissa Tagasa, based on the comics serial of the same name by Helen Meriz.
 The film stars Sharon Cuneta and Jackie Lou Blanco.
-The film centers around an intense sibling rivalry between a younger daughter named Gladys and older sibling named Maureen who was adopted before she was born.
+The film centers around an intense sibling rivalry between a younger daughter named Gladys and an older sibling named Maureen who was adopted before she was born.

 Plot

 The story revolves around sisters Gladys (Jackie Lou Blanco) and her adopted older sister Maureen (Sharon Cuneta).
 Their father Gilbert (Dante Rivero) treats both daughters with love and treats them fairly, while their mother Clara (Laurice Guillen), favors Gladys.
 Because of this, Gladys grew up into a selfish brat who wants everything that her sister owns, including the man that she loves.